hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   By default, in the Vendor-Specific Information option (code 43) sub-option code 0 and 255 mean PAD and END respectively according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
+   By default, in the Vendor-Specific Information option (code 43), sub-option code 0 and 255 mean PAD and END respectively, according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
 In other words, the sub-option code values of 0 and 255 are reserved.
-Kea does, however, allow you to define sub-option codes from 0 to 255.
-If you define sub-options with codes 0 and/or 255, bytes with that value will no longer be treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.
+Kea does, however, allow users to define sub-option codes from 0 to 255.
+If sub-options with codes 0 and/or 255 are defined, bytes with that value are no longer treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.

-   Option 43 input processing (aka unpacking) is deferred so that it happens after classification.
-This means you cannot classify clients using option 43 suboptions.
+   Option 43 input processing (also called unpacking) is deferred so that it happens after classification.
+This means clients cannot be classified using option 43 sub-options.
 The definition used to unpack option 43 is determined as follows:

-   - If defined at the global scope this definition is used
+   - If defined at the global scope, this definition is used.
-   - If defined at client class scope and the packet belongs to this class the client class definition is used
+   - If defined at client class scope and the packet belongs to this class, the client class definition is used.
    - If not defined at global scope nor in a client class to which the packet belongs, the built-in last resort definition is used.
-This definition only says the sub-option space is "vendor-encapsulated-options-space"
+This definition only says the sub-option space is "vendor-encapsulated-options-space".

    The output definition selection is a bit simpler:

-   - If the packet belongs to a client class which defines the option 43 use this definition
+   - If the packet belongs to a client class which defines the option 43, use this definition.
-   - If defined at the global scope use this definition
+   - If defined at the global scope, use this definition.
-   - Otherwise use the built-in last resot definition.
+   - Otherwise, use the built-in last-resort definition.

-   Note as they use a specific/per vendor option space the sub-options are defined at the global scope.
+   Since they use a specific/per vendor option space, sub-options are defined at the global scope.

 .. note::